 Its main menu is quite reduced, but we don't need more.
 First of all you will find the training option.

-The second option is "My Day".
+The second option is the "My day" option.
 Basically the activity history of the current day.

 This includes the data from the activity monitor and the workouts you have completed, and you can access the same information that the watch displays at the end of an activity.